 4.2.4 The goodness-of-fit of the measurement model

 This study utilized Confirmatory Factor Analysis (CFA) to assess the fit of the research model.
 The analysis resulted in the following indices: x2/df ratio of 3.623, GFI=0.883, CFI=0.874, TLI=0.872, and RMSEA=0.073.
-Comparison of these indices with the established criteria for model fit indicated that the model did not achieve an acceptable level of fit.
-Furthermore, examination of the Modification Indices (MI) suggested that the model could be adjusted to improve its fit.
+A comparison of these indices with the established criteria for model fit indicated that the model did not achieve an acceptable level of fit.
+Furthermore, an examination of the Modification Indices (MI) suggested that the model could be adjusted to improve its fit.

 In the unadjusted model, variables TM1 (Tour guide/Commentator understands tourists' needs), TM4 (Tour guide/Commentator gives interesting commentary), TM6 (Tour guide/Commentator gives clear commentary), QL1 (I will return to this destination in the next 2 years), and QL2 (Returning to this destination is a travel priority for me) were relatively close in terms of their meanings, and had Modification Indices (MIs) of 17.802, 12.260, and 14.572, respectively, indicating that an additional link between these observed variables should be added.
 After adding these additional links, the model achieved an acceptable level of fit with the following indices: